 What Makes It Stand Out:

-Here are a few things to consider when comparing TEFL internships in Thailand:
+Here are the key factors to consider when comparing TEFL internships in Thailand:

 Paid TEFL internships are ideal for people who want structure, safety, and support as they launch into life abroad.
 You don’t need teaching experience or deep travel chops—just a willingness to learn and step outside your comfort zone.